 Guy Kawasaki is a venture capitalist, among other things.
 If we’re going to talk about quality and importance of simplicity in presentation design, he’s the go-to, well, Guy.
 He practically listens to hundreds of pitches all the time, making him knowledgeable of what works and doesn’t.
 For him, a PowerPoint presentation should:

-This rule is applicable to pitches as well as to office meetings.
-As most people cannot absorb more than ten concepts in a single meeting, it is best that you limit your presentation to ten slides.
-As for the 20-minute duration, it gives you enough time to host a Q and A discussion afterwards.
-A 30-point typeface will make information on a slide large enough to be readable, but without making it look too crowded.
+This rule is applicable to pitches and office meetings.
+And because most people cannot absorb more than 10 concepts in a single meeting, it is best that you limit your presentation to 10 slides.
+The 20-minute duration should give you enough time to host a Q and A discussion afterwards.
+A 30-point typeface will make information on a slide large enough to be readable without making it look too crowded.

-2) Do not use cheesy images.
-Look for professional stock photo images instead.
+- Do not use cheesy images and look for professional stock photos instead.

-3) Avoid fancy transitions such as dissolves, spins, etc. They can be very distracting and worse, make you seem less professional.
+- Avoid fancy transitions such as dissolves, spins, etc, as these can be distracting, making you seem less professional.

-4) Use sound effects but not the built-in types.
-You may want to rip from CDs and take advantage of the “Proust effect.”
+- Use sound effects, but not the built-in types.
+You may want to rip from CDs or use the “Proust effect.”

-5) Do not hand out print outs of your slides at the start of the meeting.
+- Do not provide print collateral at the start of the meeting.
 You want your audience to focus on the presentation, not read ahead of you.

 Great presentations can trigger the right emotions, inspire change, and move people.
 These two sets of rules can raise the level of your next presentation from boring to life-changing.
 You don’t need to choose between the two, though.
 Applying both of them is sure to produce excellent results.
 But whatever you do, here’s another rule for you to remember.
 This one’s from presentation expert Nancy Duarte: